No-Go Theorem for Quasiparticle BEC in the Spin-Boson Model

 \section{Functional Integral Representation of the Spin Component at Finite Temperature}

-To construct the \(\sminvtemperature\)-KMS state of the free Hamiltonian, and then to construct the \(\sminvtemperature\)-KMS state of the total system as its perturbation, we first discuss the \(\sminvtemperature\)-KMS state of the free Hamiltonian.
-Since the free Hamiltonian is the sum of the spin part and the free-field part, it suffices to consider the functional integral representation of each part separately; here we discuss the spin component.
+To construct the KMS state of the free Hamiltonian and then construct the KMS state of the full system as its perturbation, we first discuss the KMS state of the free Hamiltonian.
+Since the free Hamiltonian is the sum of the spin and the free field, it suffices to consider the functional integral representation of each component; here we discuss the spin component.
 The discussion is modeled on the zero-temperature version in the textbook \cite{LorincziHiroshimaBetz3}.